 Say how happy or sad you are

 Expressing our emotions is an essential part of human interaction.
-Whether we’re overjoyed or feeling down, finding the right words to convey our happiness or sadness is important.
+Whether we’re overjoyed or feeling down, finding out how to express happiness or sadness to someone

 Previous Conversation Tip Lesson